-In this blog, we will discuss the following benefits of data matching that help businesses enhance business intelligence and directly impact the bottom-line significantly:
+In this blog, we will discuss what is data matching and the following benefits of it that help businesses enhance business intelligence and directly impact the bottom-line significantly:

 - Create “Golden” Records for Downstream Use